There has been a lot of talk about gut health of late and how it impacts on skin. And here at Kindred we are well on board with the gut to skin link.

 Keep fruit to 1-2 serves max per day: steering away from high fructose fruits like banana, apple, watermelon, and opting for dark skinned berries, citrus, thick skinned fruits like kiwi, cherries.

 #3 Go Easy On Your Skin

 Once the inside is being taken care of, we can look at how best to nourish and protect the outside.
 The products you use on your skin can make a huge difference, which is why we are so committed to toxin free, small batch products that are rich in antioxidants.
-Serums, like our Ultra C Radiance Serum which is rich in Vitamin C, are especially good for stimulating collagen production and smoothing out the skin.
+Serums, like our Ultra C Radiance Serum or the incredible new Biologi serum range, Bf for hydration and inflammation, or BQK for pigmentation, all are rich in Vitamin C, are especially good for stimulating collagen production and smoothing out the skin.
 Our other key strategy to a healthy microbiome is to stop stripping the skin through harsh exfoliation and focus on replenishing the skin with oils, because our skin bacteria thrive in lipid environment.
 We stock a curated list of beautiful oils here.